The Transport Oka-Grauert Principle for Simple Surfaces: Introduction

-The twistor space $Z$ can be constructed for any surface $(M,g)$ and is a real $4$-manifold with $SM\subset \partial Z$, such that the interior $Z^{\interior}$ is a complex surface, with complex structure degenerating at $\partial Z$.
+We equip $Z$ with a complex structure that turns $Z^{\interior}$ into a classical complex surface, and that degenerates at $SM\subset \partial Z$.
 Postponing precise definitions to \textsection\ref{twistor}, we note that standard constructions from complex geometry can be carried out `smooth up to the boundary', in particular there is a natural moduli space

 where $\sim$ denotes isomorphism of holomorphic vector bundles.
 We establish several correspondence principles (see Propositions \ref{tcA} and \ref{tcB}) which relate the complex geometry on $Z$ to transport problems on $SM$.
 In particular, if $(M,g)$ is diffeomorphic to a disk (e.g.,~when it is simple), we prove that there is an isomorphism